zudochkin/awesome-newsletters/README.md

 * [React Native Newsletter](http://reactnative.cc/).
 Free occasional summary of React Native news, articles, issues & pull requests, libraries and apps.
 * [Fullstack React](http://newsletter.fullstackreact.com/).
 Newsletter about the React ecosystem with an emphasis on useful libraries, tutorials and code.
 [Archive](http://newsletter.fullstackreact.com/issues).
 * [React Digest](https://www.getrevue.co/profile/the-react-digest).
 A hand-picked weekly selection of the best React JS resources.
+* [React Digest 2](http://reactdigest.net/).
+5 links; Flux, Redux, MobX, React and React Native we are watching everything so sign up and get your portion of javascript awesomeness every week.

 #### AngularJS
 * [AngularJS Weekly Newsletter](http://www.ng-newsletter.com/).
 The free, weekly newsletter of the best AngularJS content on the web.